-Colin Jost is an American comedian, writer, and actor, best known for his work on Saturday Night Live (SNL).
-Joining SNL as a writer in 2005, he rose to prominence as the co-anchor of Weekend Update in 2014.
-He also held the position of co-head writer for the show at various times from 2012 to 2022.
-His contributions have made him a significant figure in contemporary comedy and television.
+Colin Jost is an American comedian, writer, and actor, most notably recognized for his long-standing association with Saturday Night Live (SNL).
+Joining SNL in 2005 as a writer, he became co-anchor of Weekend Update in 2014.
+He also served as co-head writer for the show from 2012 to 2015, and again from 2017 to 2022.
+His work on SNL has solidified his presence in comedy and entertainment.

 On June 29, 1982, Colin Kelly Jost was born.
-He later became an American comedian, writer, and actor.
+He is an American comedian, writer, and actor.

-In 2000, Colin Jost graduated from Regis High School in Manhattan, where he was the editor of the school newspaper.
+In 2000, Colin Jost graduated from Regis High School in Manhattan, where he was the editor of the school newspaper, The Owl.

-In 2004, Colin Jost graduated from Harvard University with a Bachelor of Arts, cum laude, after studying history and literature.
+In 2004, Colin Jost graduated from Harvard University with a Bachelor of Arts, cum laude, having studied history and literature.

-In 2005, Colin Jost became a staff writer for NBC's Saturday Night Live.
+In 2005, Colin Jost became a staff writer for NBC's sketch comedy series Saturday Night Live (SNL).

 In 2005, Colin Jost was hired as a writer for NBC's Saturday Night Live after sending in a writing packet.